roman-yagodin/roman-yagodin.github.io/_posts/2019-06-21-blue-star-email-parsing-essay.md

 ---
 {% include JB/setup %}

-Many of us know very vell how embarassing could be email routine at work -- it distracts you from the real work, makes you nervous and wasting tons of energy... on hating mail senders.
+Many of us know very well how embarassing could be email routine at work -- it distracts you from the real work, makes you nervous and wasting tons of energy... on hating mail senders.
 I hope this short essay will ease your pain, even a little.